albbaous/GWAS_PhenoAge-Frailty/README.md

-# GWAS_PhenoAge-Frailty
-# Phenotype and Frailty Indices
+# PhenoAge and Frailty Indices

 This repository contains code and workflows for calculating **PhenoAge** and the **Electronic Frailty Index (eFI-2)** from UK Biobank data.